alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-security.md

 and encryption except the Auth Listener.
-The Auth Listener is a callback function implemented by the application to provide auth credentials (e.g., PIN or password) or verify auth credentials (e.g., verify certificate chain in case of ALLJOYN_RSA_KEYX).
+The Auth Listener is a callback function implemented by the application to provide auth credentials (e.g., PIN or password) or verify auth credentials (e.g., verify certificate chain in case of ALLJOYN_ECDHE_ECDSA).
 Authentication and encryption keys are stored in a key store managed by the Security module.